Are you looking to play live in various venues, or you simply want a high-quality keyboard to play at home, BUT...

 This way, you get a lot of the extra gear you need, without having to spend a whole lot of extra cash.
 Everything comes in one box, and you can start playing as soon as you take it all out and get everything set up.

-Who is this Keyboard For?
+Who is the Yamaha CP4 Keyboard For?

 This is a keyboard for the professional who wants nothing but the best.
 It is going to sound great, no matter what size venue you are playing in, thanks to the powerful built-in speakers.